adipasquale/taskqueues-slides-2015/prez.md

 - heroku reboots everyday

 --

-=> Tooling + Auto-restart + Soft kill
+- Memory leaks

 ???

-- debugging memory leaks is hard. it's even harder in taskqueue systems. know your tools. roll up your sleeves.
+- memory leak will grow quickly and worker will implode
 - Heroku R14s are NOT monitored by error trackers

+--

+=> Soft shutdown + Tooling + Auto-restart

+???

 - handle signals, requeue jobs if you can't finish them in time.
+- debugging memory leaks is hard. it's even harder in taskqueue systems. know your tools. roll up your sleeves.